White Gold (1927 film): Critical reception

 Mordaunt Hall of The New York Times described the film as an "interesting production" that also had "marked simplicity" in terms of its story.
 Hall also said that "but for some repetitions, a few accentuated actions and instances of forced comedy, [it] would be one of the really great productions."
 The Ottawa Citizen said that, because of a new scripting technique employed by William Howard, "the film more closely approaches realism than anything ever before attempted in motion pictures."
 Philip K. Scheuer of the Los Angeles Times called it a "distinguished film" that employed the suggestion of sound by showing "creaking rockers, ticking clocks, the click of poker chips".

 Preservation

-Prints of White Gold are located at the archives of Centre national du cinéma et de l'image animée, CINEMATEK, Filmoteka Narodowa, BFI National Archive, and George Eastman Museum Motion Picture Collection.
+Prints of White Gold are located at the archives of the Centre national du cinéma et de l'image animée, Cinematek, Filmoteka Narodowa, BFI National Archive, and George Eastman Museum Motion Picture Collection.